320 Hull Street Richmond, VA 23224

 Bill (he, him) is a tax consultant for many small businesses and individuals.
 Prior to this he was an IT consultant for financial institutions and insurance companies.
 He graduated from Virginia Tech with a degree in mathematics.

-Chris Schoen, Community Ambassador
+Chris Schoen, Advisor

 Resources